Maximum Radiation Efficiency of Arbitrarily-Shaped Implantable Antennas: Computational Tools

 Note that the first term on the right-hand side of~\eqref{eq:Ptis} is the net cycle-mean outward power flow at the inner boundary of~$\varOmega_T$, see~\cite[Appendix~E]{2022_Losenicky_TAP} for derivation.

-As mentioned above, the current density expansion coefficients~$I_n$ are the optimization variables, and the first row of system~\eqref{eq:system} $\left( \Zmat_0 + \Zmat_\rho \right) \Ivec - \M{U}_1^\trans \M{a}_2 = \Vvec_\T{i}$ is therefore not imposed\footnote{Note that equation system~\eqref{eq:system} has a unique solution, which binds the excitation vector with current vector.
-In order to set up an upper limit to radiation efficiency of all antennas fitting the prescribed current supporting region, this unicity must be relaxed.
+As mentioned above, the current density expansion coefficients~$I_n$ are the optimization variables, and the first row of system~\eqref{eq:system}, $\left( \Zmat_0 + \Zmat_\rho \right) \Ivec - \M{U}_1^\trans \M{a}_2 = \Vvec_\T{i}$, is therefore not imposed\footnote{Note that equation system~\eqref{eq:system} has a unique solution, which binds the excitation vector with current vector.
+In order to set up an upper limit to radiation efficiency of all antennas fitting the prescribed current-supporting region, this unicity must be relaxed.
 One of the possible ways is to skip the first row of equation system~\eqref{eq:system}, which gives the necessary freedom to the current vector~$\Ivec$.
 But, particular lines in the first row can be used as power constraints, to further tighten the bounds and to impose constraints on input impedance, the shape of the feed, \textit{etc}.}~\cite{JelinekCapek_OptimalCurrentsOnArbitrarilyShapedSurfaces}.
-Optimization only relies on the boundary conditions between different regions, which are represented by other rows.
+Such relaxation allows a setup of field configuration, the performance of which cannot be overcome by any design since that would satisfy the first row of system~\eqref{eq:system}.
+The relaxed system only relies on the boundary conditions between different regions, which are represented by other rows.
 Specifically, the equation system

-is used as an affine constraint in the optimization problem, while the current density vector~$\Ivec$ is optimized so as to maximize radiation efficiency.
+is used as an affine constraint in the optimization problem, while the current density vector~$\Ivec$ is optimized to maximize radiation efficiency.
+The explicit solution to the optimization problem is presented in Appendix~\ref{app:optim}, and the computational complexity of the optimization is presented in Appendix~\ref{app:computation}.